liperium/Yolol-Scripts/MissileLauncher.md

 # Missile Launcher

-Shoots missiles one by one, and makes sure you lock everything up too.
+Shoots missiles one by one.

 Reset button lets you refill the launcher.

+Has a screen so you can see how many missiles are remaining.

 ## Usage
 ### Preparation